usegalaxy-eu/website/_events/2020-01-20-GalaxyWS_scrna_FR.md

 supporters:
 - unifreiburg
 - denbi
-- mpi
+- elixir
 # special hiding of footer since we want to do it manually.
 hidefooter: true
 ---

 We are offering a Galaxy workshop on **single cell RNA-seq data analysis**.
 39 participants will be selected from all applicants.
-To apply for attendance, please sign in [here](https://forms.gle/uutHkdgsJUgKnHhf7).
+To apply for attendance, please sign in [here](https://forms.gle/GMQg32PrVbTRkYqr8).

 ## Venue